cosmos/sdk-tutorials/proof-of-file-existence/tutorial/02-pofe-chain.md

 🚀 Get started: http://localhost:12345/
 ```
+*Note: use* `starport serve --verbose` *to visualize detailed operations happening in the background*

 ## Creating our `Claim` type

-Switch back to terminal inside the `pofe` directory and create a type called `claim` with the field `proof`:
+Open a new terminal inside the `pofe` directory and create a type called `claim` with the field `proof`:

 ```bash
 starport type claim proof:string